microsoft/pai/pai-management/doc/cluster-bootup.md

 ```
 http://<master>:9090
 ```
 where `<master>` denotes the IP address of the load balancer of Kubernetes master nodes.
-In a special case when there is only one master node and a load balancer is not used, it is usually the IP address of the master node itself.
+When there is only one master node and a load balancer is not used, it is usually the IP address of the master node itself.

 ## Step 3.
 Start all PAI services <a name="step-3"></a>